 - Relevant Person’s Representative (RPR) and a 1.2 Representative – once an authorisation is instated, an RPR is assigned.
 This can be the relevant person’s, or individual in question’s friend/family member if they are in agreement and are appropriate to carry out this role.
 It is an RPR’s responsibility to impartially represent the person in ensuring any conditions of the authorisation is met, that they are in regularly contact with both the managing authority as well as the relevant person to uphold their voice in any objection, promote the least restrictive practice and signpost to other services as required, such as request a care review from social services.
 A 1.2 representative is the same role but within a community DoLS authorisation.

-- DoLS is not necessary if the person consented to their placement on admission.
-This is not accurate, an individual’s Mental Capacity can fluctuate, deteriorate or improve over time in response to complex factors, including medication, environment, stimulus, health etc. If this is to happen and a person’s ability to provide fully informed consent to their care arrangements, including their restrictions, needs to be assessed, then if appropriate, DoLS can be applied for, or in some cases removed.
+- Misconception 2: DoLS is not necessary if the person consented to their placement on admission.
+An individual’s Mental Capacity can fluctuate, deteriorate or improve over time in response to complex factors including medication, environment, stimulus, health etc. If this is to happen and a person’s ability to provide fully informed consent to their care arrangements, including their restrictions, needs to be assessed; then, if appropriate, DoLS can be applied for, or in some cases removed.

-- If the individual is not actively objecting to their placement then they do not need a DoLS.
-This is another common misunderstanding, any person who does not have capacity for their placement and their associated care must have a DoLs in place to safeguard and protect their rights.
+- Misconception 3: If the individual is not actively objecting to their placement then they do not need a DoLS.
+This is another common misunderstanding.
+Any person who does not have capacity for their placement and their associated care must have DoLS in place to safeguard and protect their rights.
 As Lady Hale famously stated, ‘A gilded cage is still a cage’.
 A person must have the least restrictive, proportionate support in place to meet their needs and have a right to object with or without capacity.
 If this is not upheld, it is a breach of their human rights and a form of discrimination.